 I’m sure that this isn’t the first time I’ve ever talked about Evernote.
 As a matter of fact, I’ve shared in the past how I use it for Bullet Journaling with free templates.
 Though it was just a simple set up I hope you could try it out as well.

-Anyways, Evernote it an all in one tool for productivity in any sort of way and today I’m just sharing how I exactly use it for managing my Blog.
+Anyways, Evernote is an all-in-one tool for productivity in any sort of way and today I’m just sharing how I exactly use it for managing my Blog.

 So how do I use Evernote for Managing my Blog?

-Whenever I suddenly thought of an idea, I create a quick note of the topic.
-It can just be a title, an outline or some note about that topic.
-I tag it as idea.
+- Whenever I suddenly thought of an idea, I create a quick note of the topic.
+It can just be a title, an outline, or some note about that topic.
+I tag it as an idea.

-I usually add my readings on pocket, if I find an article interesting I send it to evernote and write some insights about it.
-Insights about the topic, the way it was written and how engaging it was.
-I wanted to learn how to be better in blogging.
+- I usually add my readings on the Pocket app, if I find an article interesting I send it to Evernote and write some insights about it.
+Insights about the topic, the way it was written, and how engaging it was.
+I wanted to learn how to be better at blogging.
 That’s why I do that.
 Hihihi.

-I use web clipper on chrome or share option on iPhone to copy articles, photos or screenshot of some resources I could use for my blog.
+- I use web clipper on chrome or share option on iPhone to copy articles, photos, or screenshots of some resources I could use for my blog.

 Write blog drafts

 I do all my drafts on Evernote.
 With the help of the tagging feature, I am able to see and filter my write up progress easily.
-Let me share you a simple work flow I use to finish a blog post.
+Let me share with you a simple workflow I use to finish a blog post.